zehua0417/checkmate.nvim/README.md

 ---@class checkmate.Config
 ---@field enabled boolean Whether the plugin is enabled
 ---@field notify boolean Whether to show notifications
+--- Filenames or patterns to activate Checkmate on when the filetype is 'markdown'
+--- - Patterns are CASE-SENSITIVE (e.g., "TODO" won't match "todo.md")
+--- - Include variations like {"TODO", "todo"} for case-insensitive matching
+--- - Patterns can include wildcards (*) for more flexible matching
+--- - Patterns without extensions (e.g., "TODO") will match files both with and without Markdown extension (e.g., "TODO" and "TODO.md")
+--- - Patterns with extensions (e.g., "TODO.md") will only match files with that exact extension
+--- - Examples: {"todo.md", "TODO", "*.todo", "todos/*"}
+---@field files string[]
 ---@field log checkmate.LogSettings Logging settings
 ---Keymappings (false to disable)
 ---Note: mappings for metadata are set separately in the `metadata` table